Updated July 4, 2023

-To all listed issues, ARP comes to rescue, let us see how –
+To all listed issues, ARP comes to the rescue; let us see how –

-ARP is built into every node of IP config, which means every system that is being developed on the IPV4 network has an ARP code included in it.
+ARP is built into every node of the IP config, which means every system being developed on the IPV4 network has an ARP code.

 In ARP, only two messages are defined – ARP request and ARP reply.

-So, after a host finds out the MAC address of the destination, an ARP request is sent out.
+So, after a host finds out the destination’s MAC address, an ARP request is sent out.
 When this ARP request message is received, the destination will automatically send back an ARP reply.

-So what happening over here is – ARP request asks, “Can I have the MAC address”?
-And the reply is “Yes, you can”.
+What is happening here is that the ARP request asks, “Can I have the MAC address”?
+And the reply is, “Yes, you can.”

 The Structure of Arp